webcerebrium/evm-breakpoints/README.md

 - If you are receiving `Error: missing trie node`, in order to use trace api of geth you have to synchronize your node with `--syncmode full`

+## License
+MIT.
+Anyone can copy, change, derive further work from this repository without any restrictions.